Adopting a New Dog

 Dogs who are misunderstood, under-stimulated, or over-handled become anxious, reactive, or withdrawn.

-But when owners take the time to learn, adapt, and advocate, the transformation is beautiful.
+However, when owners take the time to learn, adapt, and advocate, the transformation is beautiful.

 Research isn’t just responsible—it’s respectful.
 It honors the dog’s history, needs, and individuality.
 It also sets you both up for a lifetime of trust, joy, and tail wags.